madsehansen/MediocreProgramming/Material/FunctionDesign/function_design.md

 ### Return by value
 - Mostly
 - When the function constructs the returned value
+  * This is typically a calculation
 - To protect against exposing internals to the application
+  * The class may want to have a stable interface, independant of inner representation
 ~~~{.cpp .numberLines}
 auto func( ) -> vector< string >
 {